aiven/devportal/docs/products/opensearch/howto/connect-with-python.rst

 =========================================

 You can interact with your cluster with the help of the `Python OpenSearch client <https://github.com/opensearch-project/opensearch-py>`_.
-It provides an easy syntax to send commands to your OpenSearch cluster.
+It provides a convenient syntax to send commands to your OpenSearch cluster.
 Follow its ``README`` file for installation instructions.

 To connect with your cluster, you need the **Service URI** of your OpenSearch cluster.
-You can find your cluster URI in the `**Overview** <https://console.aiven.io/project/dev-sandbox/services>`_ page.
+You can find the connection details in the `**Overview** <https://console.aiven.io/project/dev-sandbox/services>`_ page.
 Alternatively, you can find it in Aiven command line interface `service command <https://developer.aiven.io/docs/tools/cli/service.html#avn-service-get>`_. ``service_uri`` contains credentials, therefore should be treated with care.

 The **Service URI** has information in the following format: